h-humpty/BeHero-Help-NGO/README.md

 You can now use the API at [http://localhost:3333](http://localhost:3333) and view the Web App in the browser at [http://localhost:3000](http://localhost:3000).

-### Mobile

-With an Android phone, you can load this project immediately at [https://expo.io/@diegomais/be-the-hero](https://expo.io/@diegomais/be-the-hero).

 #### Prerequisites

 The project can be built with npm or Yarn, so choose one of the approach bellow in case you don't have any installed on your system.